RileyXX/TMDB-Trakt-Syncer/README.md

 ## Troubleshooting, Known Issues, Workarounds & Future Outlook:
 * Add support for review/comment sync [Issue #1](https://github.com/RileyXX/TMDB-Trakt-Syncer/issues/1)
-* If any of your details change (e.g., passwords, logins, API keys), simply delete `credentials.txt` to reset the script.
-It will prompt you to enter your new details during the next run.
+* If any of your details change (passwords, logins, API keys, etc.), simply open `credentials.txt`, modify your details, save it and then run the script again.
+Alternatively, delete `credentials.txt` to reset the script and it will prompt you to enter your new details on the next run.

 ## Screenshot:
 ![Demo](https://i.imgur.com/5LI04O2.png)